-The BadThere is a bit too much of trial and error, particularly during the final part of the game is almost pure trial-and-error, and some puzzles unfortunately also fall under that category.
-I recall the bomb-disarming puzzle where I died so much simply because I had to try before I could be sure what I could touch and what not.
-Also, the platform sequence near the end of the game has clunky, stiff controls, and is too hard.
-It is nice the game allowed me to skip it and to go straight to the final cut scene, but all the excitement from fighting an enemy and achieving something was gone.
-An easier arcade sequence or at least the possibility to save within it would be more appropriate.
+The BadThere is a bit too much of trial and error, particularly during the final part of the game or in some of the puzzles.
+The platform sequence near the end of the game has clunky, stiff controls, and is too hard.
+It was nice of the game to allow me to skip it and go straight to the final cutscene, but the feeling of achievement and reward was gone.
+An easier arcade sequence or at least the possibility to save within it would have been more appropriate.